GENERAL INFORMATION: 503-823-4000

 C. Where construction, alteration or repair has been made to a residential property illegally without benefit of a permit, all work shall be required to meet current requirements of the applicable Oregon Specialty Code as adopted in Sections 24.10.040, 25.01.020, 26.01.030 and 27.01.030 of the City Code.

-D. The specific minimum maintenance standards set forth in Sections 29.30.010 through 29.30.240 shall only apply to residential property that was constructed, altered or repaired before July 1, 1974.
-Subsections 29.30.250 through 29.30.290 shall apply to all applicable structures regardless of construction date.
+D. The specific minimum maintenance standards set forth in Section 29.30.250 only apply to residential hotels and apartment houses that were constructed, altered or repaired before January 1, 1973.

 Address numbers posted shall be the same as the number listed on the County Assessment and Taxation Records for the property.
 All dwellings shall have address numbers posted in a conspicuous place so they may be read from the listed street or public way.
 Units within apartment houses shall be clearly numbered, or lettered, in a logical and consistent manner.